GoogleCloudPlatform/cloud-hackathons/hacks/genAI-SRE/README.md

 On top of these, the chat dashboard has 3 other dashboards:

 1. **User Engagement Dashboard**: This tracks the User Engagement Rate for the Movie Guru chatbot.
-It essentially measures the percentage of chatbot interactions that result in either an "Engaged" outcome.
+It essentially measures the percentage of chatbot interactions that result in either an **Engaged** or **Acknowledged** outcome.
 These metrics are gathered by analysing the chat conversations.

 2. **User Sentiment Dashboard**: This gauges user satisfaction with the Movie Guru chatbot by tracking the sentiment expressed in user messages.
 It categorizes messages as "positive," "negative," "neutral," or "unknown".
 The dashboard then displays the percentage of each sentiment category over time,  as a multi-line graph.